How to Choose Snacks for Your Hiking Adventures

 Proper Hydration

 Proper hydration while hiking is just as important as consuming proper snacks.
-I always carry a water bottle, hydration bladder such as a Camelbak, or both with me, depending on how long I’ll be out.
+I always carry a water bottle, hydration bladder such as a Camelbak, or both, depending on how long I’ll be out.
 Check out our “Top 6 Nutrition & Hydration Tips at Altitude” and “What to Eat & Drink While Hiking in Hot Weather” posts for additional tips for staying hydrated.

 Disclaimer: This is general nutrition advice, and you should talk with your physician before implementing any dietary or lifestyle changes.
 Always check nutrition labels and ingredient lists to ensure food items will work for you.